VoloLuch/WRD-204-Technical-Instructions/README.md

 Follow the on-screen prompts to add your finger to the system.

-**Note:** To make sure you are on the correct screen, please refer to Figure 3.
+**Note:** To make sure you are on the correct screen, please refer to *Figure 3*.
 Adding your fingerprint will allow you to unlock your iPhone by scanning your finger on the home button.

 ![Figure 3: Touch ID Setup](images/media/image3.png)
 **Figure 3:** Touch ID Setup